arjunpangeni/js-backend/MVC/mvc.md

 ```

 In this setup, Express.js handles the backend, adhering to the MVC pattern, while React handles the frontend, acting as the "View" in this architecture.

+there are several models used for different propose. which may be different as requirement of project.

+ngix,
+reverse proxy
+load balance
+docor
+container